Join top doctors for a one-off weekend of UK and high altitude first aid in Hathersage this June.

 The course will take place on Saturday 3rd and Sunday 4th June 2017, in and around Hathersage in the Peak District.
 Registration will be open from 9am by the Outside car park on both days, with sessions running from 10am to 5pm.

-On Saturday evening there will be beer and a barbeque (free to all course attendees, donations encouraged), and a fundraising lecture in the Hathersage memorial hall (speakers tbc, entry by donation).
+On Saturday evening there will be beer and a barbeque (free to all course attendees, donations encouraged), and a fundraising lecture by Ian Parnell in the Hathersage memorial hall.

 Food, accommodation, travel and parking

 Food and accomodation are not provided as part of the course, and we'd like to encourage people to make use of local accomodation, pubs, etc.

 There are several hotels, B&Bs, pubs and a YHA in Hathersage itself, and the North Lees campsite is around 2 miles from Hathersage centre.

 We'd encourage course attendees to travel to and from Hathersage by public transport, or to lift share.
 Parking in Hathersage is limited and we'd request that attendees do not park in the car park at Outside during the day as this is reserved for shop patrons.

 There will be five one hour workshop sessions per day with the choice of the following workshops.
 Please note that workshops will be allocated on a first come first served basis, where possible we will attempt to accommodate all requests.

 Day one – Saturday 3 June - UK Mountain Medicine

 Road traffic collisions